lsb53/finalproject/README.md

     <em>Fig. 2: Substitution rates (posterior mean and 95% HPD) estimated from synthetic data sets based on a data set of 20 taxa with 100000bp nucleotide sequences.</em>
 </p>

-When sequences were generated under a strict molecular clock with 100 taxa and 1200bp nucleotide sequences,
+When sequences are generated under a strict molecular clock with 100 taxa and 1200bp nucleotide sequences, the posterior estimates are qualitatively similar to those from the simulation with 20 taxa and 1200bp sequences (Fig 3).
+The main difference is that the 95% HDPs for the simulated substitution rate of 1.0E-4 subs/site/year for the 100 taxa simulation are tighter than those from the 20 taxa simulation.
+As before, for both root heights at 1.0E-6 and 1.0E-8 subs/site/year, the mean estimated substitution rates were much higher than the true value with long-tailed posterior distributions tending toward zero.

 <p>
   <img src="/Ranavirus%20simulations/Plots/100taxa_1200bp.png" width="660" height="480" title="100 taxa + 1200bp plot">
     <br>
     <em>Fig. 3: Substitution rates (posterior mean and 95% HPD) estimated from synthetic data sets based on a data set of 100 taxa with 1200bp nucleotide sequences.</em>
 </p>

+When sequences are generated under a strict molecular clock with 100 taxa and 100,000bp nucleotide sequences, posterior inference was able to recover accurate nucleotide substitution rates with narrow 95% HPDs for all five replicates when the simulated substitution rate was 1.0E-4 or 1.0E-4 subs/site/year, regardless of root height.
+Although closer to the true value than in any of the other simulations, for the simulations with 1.0E-8 subs/site/year the mean estimated substitution rates were higher than the true value with long-tailed posterior distributions tending toward zero.

 <p>
   <img src="/Ranavirus%20simulations/Plots/100taxa_100000bp.png" width="660" height="480" title="100 taxa + 100000bp plot">